 Minimum Academic Standards and Requirements

 The residency requirement will follow the University Graduate Council By-Law policy.

-Each student will have one primary advisor from the personal health informatics doctoral program faculty.
+Each student will have one primary adviser from the personal health informatics doctoral program faculty.

-The committee will consist of at least three members: the dissertation advisor, one additional personal health informatics doctoral program faculty member, and one member external to Northeastern who is an expert in the specific personal health informatics topic of research.
+The committee will consist of at least three members: the dissertation adviser, one additional personal health informatics doctoral program faculty member, and one member external to Northeastern who is an expert in the specific personal health informatics topic of research.
 The dissertation committee shall include experts with both health and technology backgrounds.
-The dissertation advisor must be a full-time member of the Northeastern University faculty.
+The dissertation adviser must be a full-time member of the Northeastern University faculty.

 A student is considered a PhD degree candidate upon meeting these conditions: